Infineon/optiga-trust-charge/README.md

 <sup>1</sup> Minimum Execution of the entire sequence in milliseconds, except the External World timings

-### Board assembly recommendations

-If you are planning to integrate OPTIGA™ Trust Charge in your PCB design have a look at the recommendations found [here (external, opens in the same tab)](https://www.infineon.com/dgdl/Infineon-Recommendations_for_Board_Assembly_xQFN-P-v01_00-EN.pdf?fileId=5546d462580663ef015806ab383a05bf).

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 3rd party software

+This project uses the following projects:
+* mbedTLS - An open source, portable, easy to use, readable and flexible TLS library
+* LUFA - Lightweight USB Framework for AVRs
+* CMSIS MPU API for Armv7-M MPU
+* STROMX - A library for near real time processing of images with a focus on industrial applications

+For more information on the relevant licenses, please see [LICENSE-3RD-PARTY](LICENSE-3RD-PARTY).